cesar-martinez-torres/Formatos_LRT3042/README.md

 # Formatos_LRT3042
-Códigos y templates para el curso LRT3042 Cinemática y dinámica de robots impartido en la Universidad de las Américas Puebla (UDLAP).
+Codes and templates for the course LRT3042 Kinematics and Dynamics of Robots taught at the University of the Americas Puebla (UDLAP).